memeLNH/1year/README.md

-# 1year to someone better
+# 1year to be someone better